ids/cluster-builder/README.md

 > [Project Atomic](https://www.projectatomic.io/) variant is now deprecated.
 The __rpm-ostree__ model is too restrictive.

+### Experimental Clusters

+Tectonic CoreOS is currently in the experimental stage.
+For more information see the [CoreOS Readme](README_CoreOS.md).

 ## Deployment Options
 There are currently two types of deployment: